PrometheanDissident/prometheandissident.github.io/pages/gender.md

 Research tends to support the advantages of multiple roles that have emerged with women entering the workforce.
 A meta-analysis of job-related stress revealed no gender differences in experienced or perceived stress on the job.
 Multiple roles in fact decreased psychological distress in business women, suggesting that the benefits of paid employment outweigh the stresses of fulfilling multiple roles.
 Being at work also protects women from the full impact of marriage, giving them economic and social power.
 An analysis of the contributions of employment, marriage, and parenthood on health showed that employment had the strongest effect and parenthood the weakest.
 The multiple roles of marriage, employment and children were more positive for women than men, with a positive relationship between multiple roles and happiness.
 Men find multiple roles rewarding but are less eager than women to allow family work to intrude on their employment obligations <ref>Gender: Psychological Perspectives - How Different?</ref>.

-**Sexual Morality**

-J.D.
-Unwin predicted that “as soon as the sexual opportunity of the society, or of a group within the society, [is] extended, the energy of the society, or of the group within it, decreases and finally disappears”.
-The full disappearance is said to take about three generations.
-There is evidence to suggest that “social energy” has been decreasing since the sexual revolution.
-The great stagnation, which began around 1973, occurred around the same time as the sexual revolution, and corresponds to slower producrtivity growth, fewer scientific discoveries, less use of language involving rationality and less original popular culture<ref>https://arctotherium.substack.com/p/review-of-j-d-unwins-sex-and-culture</ref>.

-Unwin’s explanation involves psychoanalysis which seems lacking.
-One alternative explanation for this is that men, who tend to be responsible for the vast majority of human endeavors which can be considered “social energy”.
-These require low time preferences which are more incentivized when there is paternal certainty.
-Paternal certainty requires a restriction on female sexuality, and in its absence men have less of a reason to look to future generations.
-This can explain the perfect correspondence between cultural level and sexual restrictions as found by J.D.
-Unwin<ref>https://arctotherium.substack.com/p/review-of-j-d-unwins-sex-and-culture</ref>.

-Another possible explanation is that under absolute monogamy, sex is conditional on marriage which is usually conditional on impressing a woman’s father, often economically.
-This incentivizes productive and prosocial behavior.
-However, without prenuptial chastity, sex is dependent on impressing a woman, which is not dependent on productive and pro-social behavior.
-Thus, such behavior is either not selected for or is disincentivized in the absence of absolute monogamy.
-Absolute monogamy selects for intelligence and industriousness to a greater degree than other social systems do.
-There is even some evidence that monogamy is associated with larger brain size across primate species, validating this theory<ref>https://arctotherium.substack.com/p/review-of-j-d-unwins-sex-and-culture</ref>.

-Unwin thinks that female emancipation can be separated from the relaxation of absolute monogamy and cultural decline<ref>https://arctotherium.substack.com/p/review-of-j-d-unwins-sex-and-culture</ref>.

 **Birth Rates**

 Paid parental leave doesn’t appear to have any clear strong effect on fertility.
 Paternity leave in particular might actually decrease fertility<ref>https://www.emilkirkegaard.com/p/can-we-boost-fertility-with-paid</ref>.